 The emergent curriculum: navigating a complex course between unguided learning and planned enculturation.
 Of course, there is plenty about Berlin that can be related to hard work and structure and agency.
 Today is my (our) wedding anniversary.

 AUGUST 30, 2014

 Interestingly, Roy and I occupied very different spaces in this open course/MOOC and therefore on the map.
-This is Matthias’ map.
-These are 1.
+Roy, for the most part, participated in the course forums.